 In this day and age, it’s imperative for websites to be accessible across a variety of devices.
 For years, mobile traffic volume has been steadily and rapidly increasing until in 2015 it finally overtook that of traditional laptop and desktop computers.
 In addition, Google recently changed its algorithms to favor mobile-friendly sites.
-Nicknamed Mobilegeddon, this change has penalized the website that were not providing an adequate experience for mobile users forcing the website owners to invest into mobile upgrades.
+Nicknamed Mobilegeddon, this change has penalized the website that was not providing an adequate experience for mobile users forcing the website owners to invest in mobile upgrades.

 While monitoring the websites of the key customers, Dizzain.com found a significant drop in traffic for non-mobile optimized websites, while mobile-enabled websites saw a slight increase in incoming traffic which we attributed to a higher search engine ranking.